CasAndreu/extreme_sites_scarce_boomerang/README.md

 ## Data
 The `./data/` directory contains the necessary data to replicate the analytical figures and tables of the paper.
 Below, we describe each of the datasets in this directory:

 - `extreme-sites-experiment-maindb.csv`: pre and post survey data.
 The dataset also contains information about treatment compliance for those assigned to treatment.
+In the main directory of this repository you can find a codebook detailing each of the variables included in the dataset: [`extreme-sites-codebook.pdf`](https://github.com/CasAndreu/extreme_sites_scarce_boomerang/blob/main/extreme-sites-codebook.pdf).

 - `extreme-sites-exp-browsing-data-toplot.csv`: browsing data for respondents in the treatment group.
 Contains information about how many times they accessed the extreme sites of the opposing ideology the days before, during, and after participating in the experiment.